ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/00-introduction.md

 "time functions that do not grow faster than linear" (which includes for instance binary search: a logarithmic function does not grow faster than a linear one).

-The reason for this deceiving you in [Chapter @sec:analysis-1] is that, while it is technically a true statement that Binary search is $O(n)$, any computer scientist hearing you say that would correct you and point out that it is in fact $O(\log(n))$ (which is also true, and more precise).
+The reason for deceiving you in [Chapter @sec:analysis-1] is that, while it is technically a true statement that Binary search is $O(n)$, any computer scientist hearing you say that would correct you and point out that it is in fact $O(\log(n))$ (which is also true, and more precise).
 We tend to use $O$-notation as if it were a tight bound, rather than an upper bound.